 In April 2017, the Australian Government enacted legislation which reduces the corporate rate for small and medium business (base rate) entities from 30% to 25% over the next decade.
 For the 2017 financial year the corporate tax rate reduced to 27.5% for small business entities with turnover less than \$10 million.
 This turnover threshold progressively increased until it reached \$50 million in the 2020 financial year.
 For the 2021 financial year, the tax rate decreased to 26% and then 25% for the 2022 and later financial years.
-Duketon Mining Limited did not satisfy the criteria to be a base rate entity for the 2021 financial year and therefore applied the full corporate tax rate of 30%.
-Duketon Mining Limited has satisfied the criteria to be a base rate entity for the 2022 financial year and has therefore applied the base rate of 25%.
+Duketon Mining Limited did not satisfy the criteria to be a base rate entity for the 2024 financial year with the full corporate rate of 30% applied.
+Duketon Mining Limited did satisfy the criteria to be a base rate entity for the 2023 financial year for which the base rate of 25% was applied.